Imen-hr/backup/README.md

 **ssh_host :**
-ip address of the host where snapshots will be saved
+<br>ip address of the host where snapshots will be saved

 **ssh_user :**
-username of the host where snapshots will be saved
+<br>username of the host where snapshots will be saved

 **ssh_pass:**
-password
+<br>password

 **ssh_path:**
-where exactly save the snapshot
+<br>where exactly save the snapshot

 # About Config file :